tpetzke/uc5-monitoring/README.md

 The environment consists of
 - 2 Linux virtual machines with ngnix installed
 - A Standard Azure Loadbalancer dispatching on Port 22 and 80
-- A Log Analytics Workspace
+- A Log Analytics Workspacegit add
 - A VMInsight Monitoring solution
 - The dependency agents for the linux machines
 - 2 SystemAssigned Managed identities for the servers